LEEYJ1021/opssat-ad-detection-causal/README.md

 The first post-onset |z|>3 crossing time is a signal-to-baseline-noise criterion: a series crosses when a disturbance exceeds three pre-onset standard deviations of that series.
 For series with slowly varying or autocorrelated components (drift, thermal trends, operating-mode wandering), first differencing suppresses those components, so the pre-onset standard deviation of `diff` is small relative to that of `level` for a comparable local disturbance.
 A disturbance of fixed amplitude is then more likely to cross the 3σ threshold in `diff` first, **irrespective of whether it is an anomaly**. `diff²` inherits the same advantage for variance-type disturbances.

 We treat this as a **null-model expectation, not a result**.
-Whether it accounts for the external-dataset ordering is what the normal-control baseline in Table 13 measures: it is large in SMD (72.7%) and SMAP/MSL (56.5%), and below 50% in OPS-SAT-AD (44.2%), where the slowly varying components apparently do not dominate level noise to the same degree.
+Whether it accounts for the external-dataset ordering is what the normal-control baseline in Table 13 / Fig. 7a measures: it is large in SMD (72.7%) and SMAP/MSL (56.5%), and below 50% in OPS-SAT-AD (44.2%), where the slowly varying components apparently do not dominate level noise to the same degree.
 This paper does not include a simulation that maps the regimes in which the operator baseline favors `diff` (see [Planned extensions](#planned-extensions-not-in-this-release)).

 ---